sometestingstuff/ft/README.md

 ## Dependencies

-Other than the dependencies that were required for the Webstorm template, I used Axios as the library of choice for XHR, JEST as my test framework and Supertest for endpoint testing.
+Other than the dependencies that were required for the Webstorm template, I used JEST as my test framework and Supertest for endpoint testing.
+The library below -- which is the main focus is below.

 ## About the library